Who can participate as a mentor?

 What is expected of a Mentor?

-- A six month commitment communicating with your mentee at least one or two times per month through the eMentoring system, traditional email, telephone, Skype, or other forms of social media.
+- A six month commitment, communicating at least one or two times per month through the eMentoring system, traditional email, mobile app, telephone, Skype, or on social media.
+Connect at your convenience and across time zones.

 - Your role as a mentor is to inspire, encourage, and support your mentee and to contribute to his/her professional and personal development.